 After these steps your channel is complete.
 If you wish you can fill out the initial water level on the connection nodes.
 In case there are added computational points in the channel, these get the initial water level of the start connection node.
 Embedded channels require some additional steps, these are described below.

 Structures in 3Di are defined as a connection between two connection nodes.
-3Di supports four types of structures (Structures):
+3Di supports four types of structures (1D flow over structures):